21 Mind-Blowing Cold Brew Coffee Recipes That Will Transform The Way You Drink Coffee

 The cold drip method produces a sweeter and smoother cup, but misses out on the more complex notes of hot coffee.
 An iced coffee brewed with the Japanese method maintains the hot coffee flavors, with some added acidity.

-Many people believe that cold brew coffee has more caffeine than hot coffee, but, despite the characteristic jolt, this is only a myth.
+Many people believe that cold drip coffee has more caffeine than hot coffee, but, despite the characteristic jolt, this is only a myth.
 In a test between Toddy cold brew and Starbucks hot drip, the hot coffee was found to have 30% more caffeine.
 Hot water does a much better job at extracting caffeine than room temperature water.

 Hot coffee typically sits around pH value of 5, right between milk (pH 4) and beer (pH 6), but a study by Toddy found that cold drip coffee is 67% less acidic than hot coffee.
 Though acidity isn’t necessarily a bad thing (many consider it essential to good coffee), the more stable cold brew coffee is better for easy mixing to create interesting recipes.